1. Create a web app and put it under version control

 Step3.
 Initialize a Git Repository

-Initialize an empty Git repository in the current directory:
+- Initialize an empty Git repository in the current directory: - git init

 Step 4.
 Stage the Files